rancher/turtles/README.md

   tag: v0.0.0 # tag to use for the extension
   imagePullPolicy: Never # image pull policy to use for the extension
   namespace: rancher-turtles-system # namespace to deploy to (default: rancher-turtles-system)
-clusterAPI:
+cluster-api-operator:
+  enabled: true # indicates if CAPI operator should be installed (default: true)
+  cert-manager:
+    enabled: true # indicates if cert-manager should be installed (default: true)
+  cluster-api:
     enabled: true # indicates if core CAPI controllers should be installed (default: true)
     version: v1.4.6 # version of CAPI to install (default: v1.4.6)
     configSecret:
       name: "" # name of the config secret to use for core CAPI controllers, used by the CAPI operator.
 See [CAPI operator](https://github.com/kubernetes-sigs/cluster-api-operator/tree/main/docs#installing-azure-infrastructure-provider) docs for more details.
       namespace: "" # namespace of the config secret to use for core CAPI controllers, used by the CAPI operator.
     core:
       namespace: capi-system
       fetchConfig: # (only required for airgapped environments)
         url: ""  # url to fetch config from, used by the CAPI operator.
 See [CAPI operator](https://github.com/kubernetes-sigs/cluster-api-operator/tree/main/docs#provider-spec) docs for more details.
         selector: ""  # selector to use for fetching config, used by the CAPI operator.
     kubeadmBootstrap:
       namespace: capi-kubeadm-bootstrap-system
       fetchConfig:
         url: ""
         selector: ""
     kubeadmControlPlane:
       namespace: capi-kubeadm-control-plane-system
       fetchConfig:
         url: ""
         selector: ""
-cluster-api-operator:
-  enabled: true # indicates if CAPI operator should be installed (default: true)

 ```
 ### Installing CAPI providers